 Ricky makes his home in Roxboro, N.C., where he is active in his church and community -- playing music in nursing homes and playing bass for the church choir.

 Ricky's finesse and melodic style of banjo adds a unique dimension to the GrassStreet sound without losing any of its signature drive.
 You can't help but smile while watching Ricky enjoy himself on stage.

 Tab plays dobro for GrassStreet, having joined in September 2008.
-He lives in Cary, N.C. with his wife and two children, Brandi and Justin.
 Tab 's taste and timing on the dobro bring both a smooth and powerful touch to the band.
 His lead and backup on the slower songs really sets the mood and his aggressive attack on the more upbeat songs embellish the band's hard-driving bluegrass edge.

 Of Tab's many influences, he cites Duane Allman, Jimmy Page, Jerry Douglas and of course Josh Graves as his most influential musicians.

-Tab plays a Wolfe Indian Rosewood Resonator Guitar and a Scheerhorn Weissenborn guitar.
+Tab plays a Scheerhorn Maple and a Scheerhorn Rosewood/Spruce Resonator Guitar.

 Jeff is the newest member of GrassStreet.
 A long-time friend of the band, Jeff's powerful rhythmic chop is the perfect fit for the driving GrassStreet sound.
 Jeff started his music career on drums until hearing Sam Bush.
 Then his love for the mandolin was born.
 He currently lives in Knightdale, N.C. with his wife Judy.

 Jeff plays a Sam Bush Gibson and a Hoffman mandolin.